-Associated Barber College of San Diego and its non-degree programs are accredited by: National Accrediting Commission of Career Arts & Sciences (NACCAS) 3015 Colvin Street Alexandria, VA 22314 lexandria, VA 22314 703.600.7600
+Associated Barber College of San Diego and its non-degree programs are accredited by: National Accrediting Commission of Career Arts & Sciences (NACCAS) 3015 Colvin Street Alexandria, VA 22314

 NACCAS is recognized by the U.S. Department of Education as a national agency for the institutional accreditation of postsecondary schools.